David Holmes (politician): Mississippi statehood

 In 1817, Mississippi joined the United States as the 20th state.
 Holmes was elected unanimously as the first governor of the State of Mississippi.
 He took the oath of office in October 1817.
 However, Mississippi did not officially become a state until December.
 He established the state judicial system and the state militia during his term.
 He also organized the land east of the Pearl River, which the Choctaw people had ceded to the United States under considerable pressure.

 In 1820, he was appointed as a Democratic-Republican to fill the US Senate vacancy from Mississippi caused by the resignation of Walter Leake.
-He was elected the same year by the state legislature (as was the practice then) as a Jackson Republican in August 1820, serving from 1821 until late 1825, when he ran for and was elected to another term as governor.
+He was elected the same year by the state legislature (as was the practice then) as a Jackson Republican in August 1820, serving from 1821 until late 1825, when he ran in the gubernatorial campaign and was elected to another term as governor.
 He resigned as senator.
 Due to his declining health, he was able to serve only six months as Mississippi's fifth governor.
 If both territory and statehood years are counted, he is Mississippi's longest-serving governor, at over 11 years of service (10 years, 9 months, 29 days the first tenure; and 6 months, 18 days the second tenure).

 Holmes returned to near Winchester, Virginia, where his health failed.
 He died in 1832 at Jordan White Sulphur Springs resort.
 He was buried in the Mt.
 Hebron Cemetery in Winchester.
 He was predeceased by his brother, Major Andrew Hunter Holmes, a casualty of the Battle of Mackinac Island during the War of 1812.